What is the hand-foot syndrome?

-The most commonly used drug that frequently causes this reaction is 5-fluorouracil by infusion and its prodrug oral capecitabine.
+- The most commonly used drugs that cause hand-foot syndrome are intravenous 5-fluorouracil and its prodrug oral capecitabine.

-However it is particularly common following pegylated liposomal doxorubicin, affecting approximately 50% with the first cycle but 75% by 9 cycles of the current recommended dose of 50mg/mm2.
+- It is also common following pegylated liposomal doxorubicin, affecting approximately 50% with the first cycle and 75% by 9 cycles of the current recommended dose of 50 mg/mm2.

-Cytarabine, docetaxel, emitafur, hydroxyurea, methotrexate, tegafur and vinorelbin commonly trigger hand-foot syndrome.
+- Cytarabine, docetaxel, emitafur, hydroxyurea, methotrexate, tegafur and vinorelbine commonly trigger the hand-foot syndrome.
 Blistering is said to be most common with cytarabine.

-The list of drugs that cause hand-foot syndrome also includes cisplatin, cyclophosphamide, daunorubicin, doxorubicin, etoposide, floxuridin, irinotecan, 6-mercaptopurine, paclitaxel, sorafenib and 6-thioguanine.
+- The list of drugs that cause hand-foot syndrome also includes cisplatin, cyclophosphamide, daunorubicin, doxorubicin, etoposide, floxuridine, irinotecan, 6-mercaptopurine, paclitaxel, sorafenib and 6-thioguanine.

-Hand-foot syndrome usually first appears within days of commencing chemotherapy, although it may take several months and a number of chemotherapy cycles.
+The hand-foot syndrome usually first appears within days of commencing chemotherapy, although it may take several months and a number of chemotherapy cycles.
 The palms are always involved and less consistently the soles, fingers, toes, tops of feet and backs of hands.
-Uncommon sites include face, genital area, and sites affected by pressure or friction such as folds of skin and under tight clothing.
+Uncommon sites include the face, genital area, and sites affected by pressure or friction such as folds of skin and under tight clothing.

 The first symptom is tingling, numbness, a feeling of tightness/stiffness or pain in the palms/fingers and sometimes a little later also the soles of feet/toes.
 This is followed 2-4 days later by bright redness of the palms and soles, which is symmetrical and sharply defined.
 Burning pain and swelling can develop.
 If severe it may blister and rarely ulcerate.
 Onycholysis (lifting of nails) is associated with severe reactions.
 In patients with dark skin, the skin may thicken and become darker in colour.
 It may interfere with daily activities such as holding objects, doing up buttons or walking.
 Cracking and peeling of the skin can occur.
 Wounds may heal less well.

 If the chemotherapy is ceased then the reaction settles usually over 1-2 weeks (range 1-5 weeks), so it has recovered by the time the next cycle is due.
 Healing occurs without scarring unless there has been skin ulceration or necrosis (skin loss/death).
-However with each subsequent cycle of chemotherapy the reaction will appear more quickly, be more severe and will take longer to heal.
+With each subsequent cycle of chemotherapy, the reaction will appear more quickly, be more severe and will take longer to heal.